 Hoteliers can use location-based services to create personalized, localized experiences that are the hallmark of modern travel.

-The use of mobile check-in has many benefits for both hotels and their visitors.
+The use of mobile check-in and contactless check-in has many benefits for both hotels and their visitors.
 The availability of mobile check-in via the hotel app does away with the need to maintain a large reception desk.

 While staff members are free to handle other tasks, hotels can free up space for luggage storage, common areas, and branded merchandise counters.